Report Sheds Light On Thunderbirds CO Removal

 Key Takeaways:

-• His removal was a result of Brig.
-Gen. Leavitt losing confidence in Heard's leadership and risk management style, which was deemed to increase team risk and erode team dynamics.
+• His removal was based on Brig.
+Gen. Leavitt losing confidence in Heard's leadership and risk management style, which was seen as increasing risk within the demonstration team and eroding team dynamics.

 See a mistake?
 Contact us.